TravelByRocket/kj6-dev/content/atlas/syllabus.md

 * Up to 24 hours late: reduction of 20% of the possible points
 * Up to 48 hours late: reduction of 40% of the possible points
 * After 48 hours: assignment will not be accepted

+Reducing the score relative to the possible points instead of the earned points means that if work is turned in late, then doing it well means losing a smaller percentage from the work you completed.

 ```
 Example: Rubric score of 85/100 point turned in 1 hour late.